fernandoka/MySoc-Android-app/README.md

 Link to the digital piano project: https://github.com/fernandoka/Digital-Piano-VHDL-MIDI-Player

-This app is divided in three diferents windows: Connection, File transfer and Keyboard.
-You can acces each of this windows using the navigation menu located at the bottom of the device screen.
-The source code located in src/main/...
+The functionalities of this app are divided in three diferents windows: Connection, File transfer and Keyboard.
+You can acces each of these windows using the navigation menu located at the bottom of the device screen.
+The source code is located in src/main/...

  - **Connection**: This window allow the user to establish a bluethooth connection with the digital piano.
 The user can also disconnect                       from the device using this window.